mnoNoor/Uni-Store/README.md

-# Uni Store - University Books Marketplace
+# Uni Store – University Books Marketplace

 Uni Store is a full‑stack web application that allows university students to buy and sell books.
-Users can browse books, filter by section, search by title/description, and contact sellers via WhatsApp or Telegram.
+Users can browse books, filter by section, search by title or description, and contact sellers via WhatsApp or Telegram.
 Authenticated users can add, edit, and delete their own book listings, with image uploads handled by Cloudinary.
 The API is rate‑limited using Upstash, secured with Helmet, and authentication is managed with JWT stored in HTTP‑only cookies.

 ---

 ## Features

 - **User authentication** – sign up, log in, log out (JWT + HTTP‑only cookies)
-- **Book management** – create, read, update, delete book listings
+- **Book management** – create, read, update, delete book listings (edit/delete buttons only appear for owners)
-- **Image upload** – books can have an image, uploaded to Cloudinary with automatic optimization
+- **Image upload** – books include images uploaded to Cloudinary with preview, validation, and automatic optimization
-- **Search & filter** – search by title or description; sort by price or date
+- **Search & filter** – search by title or description; sort by price (low to high, high to low) or newest first
 - **Contact sellers** – direct links to WhatsApp or Telegram chats
+- **User profile page** – view your account details and all books you've listed in one place
-- **Rate limiting** – 100 requests per 60 seconds per user (Upstash Redis)
+- **Rate limiting** – 100 requests per 60 seconds per user (Upstash Redis) with friendly UI feedback
-- **Security** – Helmet.js with custom CSP for Cloudinary, HTTP-only cookies, CORS properly configured
+- **Security** – Helmet.js with custom CSP for Cloudinary, HTTP-only cookies, environment‑aware CORS
-- **Responsive UI** – built with Tailwind CSS, works on mobile and desktop
+- **Responsive UI** – built with Tailwind CSS, works seamlessly on mobile and desktop
 - **Production ready** – single-command build and deploy setup

 ---